DanOlner/principlesofdatawrangling_n_vizR/docs/02_viz_n_wrangling.md

 When it loads, you'll see the many different libraries that come in the tidyverse displayed in the console.

 If the library isn't yet installed, you'll get an error.
 You'll need to install it first.
 Because this only needs doing once, it's best to do it in the console.
-If you discover any other libraries we use today are not yet installed, it's same procedure.
+If you discover any other libraries we use in the course are not yet installed, it's same procedure.

 > Note: **when installing, the library name needs to be in quote marks**.
 But it's **not in quote marks when we actually load the library.**